Contents

 London Tower Bridge Facts

-The bascules are operated by hydraulic power
+The bascules were operated by hydraulic power

 Until 1974, the two bascules or walkways of the towers were operated using huge hydraulic pumps powered by coal-burning steam engines.
 It was then replaced by an electrical and oil-driven or electro-hydraulic system that takes only five minutes to raise the bascules and therefore, the Tower Bridge.
 Some of the original steam machines are now on display within Tower Bridge’s Engine Rooms.